Julian Beever: Biography

 At the age of 18, he chose to study art, design, and psychology (as a last-minute substitute for English).
 He continued to excel in art, found design to be tedious, and discovered new insights into visual perception, depth perception, and the eye and brain in his psychology studies.
 After a gap year working as a laborer and carpet-layer's assistant, Beever enrolled in a Foundation Art course at Leicester Polytechnic, where he enjoyed experimenting with a variety of modern art forms.

-He started a two-year course of study for a BA in Fine Arts at Leeds Polytechnic, but found the larger school and its self-consciously avant-garde atmosphere mean and unsympathetic.
+He started a three-year course of study for a BA in Fine Arts at Leeds Polytechnic, but found the larger school and its self-consciously avant-garde atmosphere mean and unsympathetic.
 When placed on academic probation, Beever decided to focus on traditional techniques, developing meticulous skills in portraying water surfaces.
 He later has said that in three years of college, he learned little that could not have acquired on his own, but he did pick up skills in pastel crayons that would become key to his later career.

 A chance encounter at the 1983 Stonehenge Free Festival with a juggler inspired Beever to take up the skill a few months before his graduation.
 Overcoming his introversion and shyness, he learned from other jugglers how to flourish as a street performer.
 He then decided to combine performance with his artistic skills by building and operating a portable "Punch and Judy" puppet theater, but eventually found the repetitious performances to be boring.
 He observed street artists at work, and realised that he could use his strengths in drawing, and tour freely carrying only a box of sidewalk chalk instead of a bulky booth and puppets.
 He had always wanted to travel, and found that he could finance overseas trips by working as a freelance pavement artist.

 Beever learned how to pick locations and images that would earn him good tips from delighted onlookers.
 He found a favourite spot in Brussels, Belgium, where he did crowd-pleasing renditions of the Mona Lisa, the Belgian royal family, and the famous Manneken Pis statue.
 It was there that he made his artistic breakthrough with Swimming pool in the high street, his first major anamorphic work.